pokt-network/governance/constitution/constitution.md

 6.6.
 The following parameters will be governed by the Foundation in order to fulfill the target values for USDRelayTargetRange and ReturnOnInvestmentTarget set by the Council: BaseRelaysPerPOKT & StabilityAdjustment.
 The Foundation will anchor around the Council’s target according to a 14-day average; if the actual relay price exceeds this target range temporarily, the Foundation can ignore it, but if the range is exceeded on average for 14 days, the Foundation must respond.

 6.7.
+The SupportedBlockchains parameter will be governed by the Foundation in order to facilitate a frictionless onboarding experience for new chains.
+Before whitelisting, the Foundation will provide node runners with sufficient notice to deploy nodes for the new blockchain prior to whitelisting.

+6.8.
+The MaxApplications parameter will be governed by the Foundation to ensure economic security while bootstrapping new chains, per ‘PIP-6.2: Settlers of New Chains’, until Pocket Core has been upgraded to address targeted servicing.

+6.9.
 All other On-Chain parameters not specified above will be governed using Majority Approval in votes lasting 7 days.

 ## 7. Finances